rlratcliffe/tdd-katas/calculator/fraction-lib/README.md

 - ~~different denominator, multiply only one side (simplification): 1/3 + 1/6 = 1/2~~ (added, but already covered)
 - ~~different denominator, multiply both sides 1/3 + 1/5~~ (not added, already covered)
 - ~~different denominator no simplify ~~
+- different denominator, not an easy common denominator?
 - ~~zero numerator~~
 - ~~zero denominator~~ (not actually valid math so not doing)
 - whole number + fraction